Last Updated on December 8, 2020

 The exact amount of calcium will vary from brand to brand.
 However, there are some mineral rich water brands that contain as much as 348 milligrams of calcium per liter.

 That might not sound like a lot but it represents 44% of the recommended daily calcium intake based on a 2,000 calorie a day diet.

-Silica is known for strengthening the spongy cells in between elastin fibres and collagen, this can reduce the appearance of wrinkles.
+Silica is famous for being able to strengthen the spongy cells in between elastin fibres and collagen, this can reduce the appearance of wrinkles.

 This is why some people swear by only drinking water rich in minerals and some go as far as to wash themselves with it too!

-The bottom line is that sparkling water can contain up to 108 milligrams of magnesium per liter (e.g. Perrier Mineral Water).
+The bottom line is that sparkling water can contain up to 108 milligrams of magnesium per liter (e.g. Perrier).
 Or in other words, 29% of your daily recommended magnesium intake.

 Mineral Water vs Water

 |Mineral Water||General Drinking Water|